 Make sure that the person you’re asking has the right knowledge, and knows the appropriate considerations for your needs.
 It’s not just about what worked for them, or what someone else told them.

-5. Know and adhere to good gym etiquette – even when others may not.
+Gym Tip #5: Know and adhere to good gym etiquette

 Good gym etiquette is essential to becoming a “good gym citizen”.
 I could go on and explain this, but I think I’ll let Rog Law and Mark Fisher to explain it in a more visual and fun way in this video (*warning: adult language).

-6. Sign up for a few group classes to help you meet people, and learn different exercises!
+Gym Tip #6: Sign up for a few group classes

 Group classes are a fantastic way to meet fellow gym goers and speed up your learning curve.
 Many gyms offer a variety of classes: from Pilates, yoga, TRX (Total Resistance eXercise), and weight training, you can find a class setting to help you learn a few new exercises to include in your own practice.
 Not to mention that you’ll have a great time!